FirelyTeam/firely-docs/vonk/features/multiversion.rst

 Running different versions on different endpoints
 -------------------------------------------------

 To assign endpoints to different versions, create a mapping in :ref:`information_model`.
 Use the ``Mode`` switch to select either a path or a subdomain mapping, assigning your endpoints in the ``Map`` array.
 Mapped endpoints will only accept the version you have specified.
-The web service root ('/') will still accept all supported versions.
+The web service root ('/' and '/administration/') will still accept all supported versions.

 Assigning an endpoint to a FHIR version is exactly equivalent to adding that particular ``fhirVersion`` MIME parameter to every single request sent to that endpoint.
 So using these settings:
 ::